labzero/bootleg/README.md

 used and a warning may result.
 If this role isn't set the release packaging will be done locally.
 * `app` -  Takes a lists of hosts, or a string with one host.

-## Versioning

-Bootleg uses the application version as defined in `mix.exs`.
-Whether your application version is set here or comes from another source (e.g. [a VERSION file](https://gist.github.com/jeffweiss/9df547a4e472e3cf5bd3)), Bootleg requires it to be a parseable [Elixir.Version](https://hexdocs.pm/elixir/Version.html).

 ## Building and deploying a release

 ```console